adhavle-aws/account360/README.md

 Amazon ElastiCache for Redis is used to provide the best sellers/leaderboard functionality.
 In other words, the books that are the most ordered will be shown dynamically at the top of the best sellers list.

-For the purposes of creating the leaderboard, AWS Bookstore Demo App utilized [ZINCRBY](https://redis.io/commands/zincrby), which *“Increments the score of member in the sorted set stored at key byincrement.
+For the purposes of creating the leaderboard, AWS Account 360 App utilized [ZINCRBY](https://redis.io/commands/zincrby), which *“Increments the score of member in the sorted set stored at key byincrement.
 If member does not exist in the sorted set, it is added with increment as its score (as if its previous score was 0.0).
 If key does not exist, a new sorted set with the specified member as its sole member is created.”*

 The information to populate the leaderboard is provided from DynamoDB via DynamoDB Streams.
 Whenever an order is placed (and subsequently created in the **Orders** table), this is streamed to Lambda, which updates the cache in ElastiCache for Redis.
 The Lambda function used to pass this information is **UpdateBestSellers**.